-The Discovery Foundation has awarded R320 million in grants towards medical education and healthcare excellence.
+The Discovery Foundation has awarded R307 million in grants towards medical education and healthcare excellence.

 Set up in 2006 as one element of Discovery Limited's Black Economic Empowerment transaction, the Discovery Foundation, an independent trust, aimed to invest R150 million in grants that were geared towards the education and training of 300 healthcare specialists over a period of 10 years.
 South Africa is experiencing a critical shortage of healthcare resources.
 The grants disbursed by the Discovery Foundation Awards aim to address this challenge by training specialists for rural areas, developing academic medicine and research centres and increasing the number of sub-specialists in the country to adequately meet the country's healthcare needs.
-The Discovery Foundation has now also exceeded its revised target, which is to invest R300 million to train 600 healthcare specialists by 2026.
+The target has since been revised to investing R300 million to train 600 healthcare specialists by 2026.

-Over the past 18 years, the Discovery Foundation surpassed expectations and invested more than R300 million in grants to support academic medicine through research, development and the training of medical specialists in South Africa.
+Over the past 17 years, the Discovery Foundation surpassed expectations and invested more than R300 million in grants to support academic medicine through research, development and the training of medical specialists in South Africa.
 These grants include scholarships, bursaries, research fellowships and support for teaching and research institutions.
 The Discovery Foundation Awards honour and reward excellence in our country's healthcare sector.